 Put simply, phishing is an attempt to trick a person into releasing sensitive information.
-Usually passwords, bank information and PIN numbers are the target, but other details, such as mobile phone numbers or information about a company’s management, are also valued.
+Usually passwords, bank information and PIN numbers are the target.
+However, other details such as mobile phone numbers or information about a company’s management, are also valued targets.

 Most people will be aware of phishing through clichéd approaches: emails about a foreign lottery win, a prince who will share his fortune with you or wealth locked up in another country that needs a bank account to be channelled through.
 While some people still fall for these scams, many are now aware of them.
 As a result attacks have now evolved in complexity and personalisation.

 Where general phishing attacks target hundreds of thousands of people with general information.
 But cyber criminals are increasingly reducing the number of targets but improving the information about them.